My Videos, Podcasts, and Blog Posts on Addiction Recovery

 - Your brain surges with happy chemicals when it sees something good for your survival.
-But it defines survival in a quirky way, combining your unique past experience with your mammalian urge to keep your genes alive.
+But it defines survival in a quirky way because it relies on neural pathways built from past experience.

-- Your unhappy chemicals surge when you see something bad for your survival.
-Once you teach your brain a particular way to survive, it feels like your survival is threatened when you change, even if you're changing for the better.
+- Unhappy chemicals surge when you see something bad for your survival.
+But your brain defines survival with old pathways, which makes it easy to feel threatened when you change, even if you're changing for the better.

-- The electricity in your brain will keep flowing down the pathways you have until you build new ones.
+- The electricity in your brain flows down the pathways you have until you build new ones.
 It takes a lot of repetition to build new pathways.
 Repetition gives you power over your quirky mammal brain.

 You may think the good life has happy chemicals flowing all the time, and no unhappy chemicals.
 But our brain doesn’t work that way.
 It needs unhappy chemicals to call your attention to threats and obstacles.
 It needs happy chemicals to call your attention to survival opportunities.
 You are designed to keep seeking happy chemicals and avoiding unhappy chemicals.
 You are not designed for shortcuts that eliminate the seeking and avoiding.
 Let’s see how shortcuts can cause a vicious cycle.